dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.58/_index.md

 <hr style="height:1px;border-width:0;color:gray;background-color:black">

-### Allow users to be assigned to PHYS Coder Managers
+### Allow users to be assigned to Physician Coder Managers

 **CACTWO-7068** **{{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

-New roles that contain the word ['Manager'](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/user-management/#manager) such as PHYS Coder Managers will now have the ability to have users assigned to them by an Administrator.
+New roles that contain the word ['Manager'](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/user-management/#manager) such as Physician Coder Managers will now have the ability to have users assigned to them by an Administrator.
 <hr style="height:1px;border-width:0;color:gray;background-color:black">

 ### Show History legend has been updated with new fields